rails database architecture

 TimescaleDB Trade-Offs in Ruby on Rails

-ActiveRecord does not understand hypertables, retention policies, or chunk boundaries.
-This means schema migrations require more care, some operations cannot be expressed idiomatically, and developers must understand the database directly - not just Rails.
+The main Rails trade-off with TimescaleDB is that ActiveRecord does not understand hypertables, retention policies, or chunk boundaries.
+Schema migrations require more care, some operations cannot be expressed idiomatically, and developers must reason about the database directly - not just Rails.

 Specifically, ActiveRecord: